-Alternatively, if you do our Module Two face-to-face intensive course, this also includes optional preparation for the Module One exam.
+Alternatively, if you do our Module Two full-time course, this also includes optional preparation for the Module One exam.

 What's the course fee?

-It's 550 GBP, with a discount of 50 GBP for participants who have previously done a CELTA or Delta module course at our centre.
+It's 2750 PLN (2500 PLN for participants who have previously done a CELTA or Delta module course at our centre).

 How is the course organized?